Clivern/Koala/Controllers.md

 $ kubectl delete rc koala
 ```

-Initially, `ReplicationControllers` were the only Kubernetes component for replicating pods and rescheduling them when nodes failed.
+Initially `ReplicationControllers` were the only Kubernetes component for replicating pods and rescheduling them when nodes failed.
 Later, a similar resource called a `ReplicaSet` was introduced.
 It’s a new generation of `ReplicationController` and replaces it completely (`ReplicationControllers` will eventually be deprecated).

 ### ReplicaSet